Portal (series): Gameplay

+A representation of how the (magnitude of) linear momentum is conserved through portals.
+By jumping into the blue portal, the player is launched out of the orange portal and onto the platform on the right.

+A more advanced portal technique.
+The character builds up speed using two blue portals, to reach an otherwise unreachable area; after exiting the orange portal for the first time, the second blue portal is carefully created in mid-air, destroying the first blue portal in the process.

-A critical feature of portals is that they retain the speed of the object traveling through it; as stated by GLaDOS to the player in the first game, "Speedy thing goes in, speedy thing comes out".
+A critical feature of portals is that they retain the speed of the object traveling through it.
 When portals are placed on non-parallel planes, this can create the effect of "flinging".
-Commonly, one uses gravity to build up their momentum when they fall into a portal, which flings them out of the other side to gain speed and distance that normal jumping and running could not generate.
+The player often uses gravity to build up their momentum when they fall into a portal, which flings them out of the other side to gain speed and distance that normal jumping and running could not generate.
 A leapfrogging effect can be used by placing portals in series during this flinging, gaining further momentum with each use.

 Portals will also allow light and other objects to transfer through them, and numerous puzzles involve using portals to manipulate bouncing energy balls, lasers, "hard light" bridges, and tractor beams to access new locations or direct objects to specific receptacles that must be activated to open the level's exit.
 Portal 2 introduces "mobility gels" that can paint surfaces, including turrets and cubes, that can also move through portals though not directly by the player.
 The gels can create a surface that repels the player (Repulsion Gel), increases the player's speed (Propulsion Gel), or allows the surface to accept portals (Conversion Gel).

 The games' credit sequences feature the songs "Still Alive" and "Want You Gone" composed by Jonathan Coulton, and, in its original form, sung by Ellen McLain in the GLaDOS voice.
 Portal 2 also features the song "Exile Vilify" by The National.